go-fuego/fuego/documentation/docs/tutorials/01-hello-world.md

 go run github.com/go-fuego/fuego/examples/hello-world@latest
 ```

-Useful URLs are given in the terminal, you'll be able to see the result in your browser.
+Useful URLs (including OpenAPI spec & Swagger UI) are given in the terminal: you'll be able to see the result in your browser.

 ## Code